Illinois law would ban tackle football for kids under 12

-CHICAGO — Organized tackle football would be banned for Illinois children younger than 12 years old under a bill to be unveiled on Thursday.
+CHICAGO — Organized tackle football would be banned for Illinois children younger than 12 years old under a bill unveiled Thursday.

 The Dave Duerson Act to Prevent CTE is named for the Chicago Bears defensive back who was diagnosed with chronic traumatic encephalopathy after he killed himself at the age of 50.
 Duerson shot himself in the chest so his brain could be studied for signs of the disease that has been linked to concussions or repeated head trauma.